-Part one of three maps detailing my Alternate History scenario for Europe.
-This is the political map, showing the borders in 1937/38.
+Part two of three maps detailing my Alternate History scenario for Europe.
+This one shows the relative political idealogy of the different states in Europe.
+The story below is the same for them all.

 In 1933 Mussolini lead his Italian Social Republic into a war with the Kingdom of Two Sicilies in , claiming it was time to unify the peninsula under the fascist banner.
 The war lasted less than a week, as most of the Kingdoms military leaders were supportive of Mussolini’s stated goals and refused to leave their barracks to fight their fellow Italians.
 Albania, which had been closely allied with Two Sicilies and had joined the fight against the Italian Social Republic, was also brought into the Italian sphere when Mussolini landed soldiers in Albania and seized the capital Tirana in days.